DanielleQuinn/AAFC_Workshop/module2/tidy_data.md

 ## Tidy Data

-*"Tidy datasets are all alike, but messy datasets are each messy in their own way." ~ Hadley Wickham"*
+*"Tidy datasets are all alike, but messy datasets are each messy in their own way." ~ Hadley Wickham*

 Tidy data is a standard way of mapping the meaning of a dataset to its structure.
 A dataset is
 messy or tidy depending on how rows, columns and tables are matched up with observations,